The Kerblam! philosophy

 Kerblam! considers these executable scripts and makefiles as "pipes", where each pipe can be executed to obtain some output.
 Each pipe should call external tools and internal code.
 If code is structured following the unix philosophy, each different piece of code ("program") can be reused in the different pipelines and interlocked with one another inside pipelines.

 With these considerations, point 6 can be addressed by making different pipes with sensible names, saving them in version control.
 Point 5 is easy if each program is independent of each other, and developed in its own folder.
-Kerblam! appoints the ./src directory to contain the program code (e.g. scripts, directories with programs, etc...) and the /src/pipes directory to contain shell scripts and makefile pipelines.
+Kerblam! appoints the ./src directory to contain the program code (e.g. scripts, directories with programs, etc...) and the /src/workflows directory to contain shell scripts and makefile pipelines.

 These steps fulfill the design principle D7: Makefiles and shell scripts are easy to read, and having separate folders for pipelines and actual code that runs makes it easy to know what is what.
 Having the rest of the code be sensibly managed is up to the programmer.